karinnao/A-B-Test/README2.md

 begin_checkout | +6.26% | Significant
 add_payment_info | +12.12% | Significant

-Both metrics beat their +2% targets by a wide margin, and traffic was evenly split across variants, so the site-wide lift can be trusted.
+Both metrics beat their +2% targets by a wide margin, and traffic was evenly split across variants, so the site-wide lift can be trusted

 *By Device*